garyfleming/product-engineering/estimates.md

 ^ Thanks! !visibly stop  stopwatch and wait!
 ^ I do have time for questions, but let me pre-empt the first one: what time does the stopwatch say?
 To which, I'll answer: It doesn't matter.
 The estimate, like most estimates, never mattered.
 I've not broken my social contract deadline, I've delivered the value I hoped to deliver (info about the estimation), I did it by breaking the talk down, focussing on the outcomes I wanted, and then slicing until we got here.
 It doesn't matter whether or not we took 42.5 minute.
+^ Happy to take questions on anything, apart from story points.
+For some reason people get weird about them.
+If you're stuck on the story point material, just go on with your day.
+Sorry for wasting the last <stopwatch time> of your life.
+Ah, dang!

+---

+---

+---

+^ don't like them
+Reasons why
+* The cargo cult of story points - Blindly adhered to, rarely understood, rarely to answer a specific question, without consideration of complexity etc precision
+ - SPs are at a poor level of precision.
+Neither particularly precise for when that's appropriate, or revealing of the inherent error bound and unknowns in the estimate. people think they can do things like capacity with them.
+- the Tuckman model myth in modern dynamic systems.
+- Dynamic reteaming - When was last time someone joined/left your team? parental leave?
+Sick leave?
+Secondment?
+- NOT advocating for
+people doing maths